4 tips for asking R U OK? at work | Doshii Blog

 This Thursday, September the 8th is R U OK?
-Day – a national day of action where Australians around the country are reminded that looking out for the mental health of those around us is an important part of being a great colleague, friend and ally and an evidence-based way to support those in hospo and other industries experiencing suicidal thoughts.
+Day – a national day of action where Australians around the country are reminded that looking out for signs of mental illness in those around us is an important part of being a great colleague, friend and ally.

-As a proud supporter of the Australian hospitality industry, mental health support of people with anxiety and people with depression is a cause close to our hearts at Doshii.
+As a proud supporter of the Australian hospitality industry, promoting good mental health for people with anxiety and people with depression is a cause close to our hearts at Doshii.
 We firmly believe in work health and safety and believe that everyone has the right to feel happy and healthy in their workplace – both physically and mentally..

-So we spoke to Rachel Clements, Co-Founder and Director of Psychological Services at the Centre for Corporate Health about what we can all do to take care of the mental health of those around us are mentally healthy and thriving at work, and how we can have difficult conversations to show how much we care about our friends and colleagues.
+We spoke to Rachel Clements, Co-Founder and Director of Psychological Services at the Centre for Corporate Health about what we can all do help ensure those around us are mentally healthy and thriving at work, and how we can all learn to have the difficult conversations to show how much we care about our friends and colleagues.

-D: Is there a reason that hospitality work is particularly prone to high incidents of mental health crises?
-Aside from the fact that they often work unsociable hours and it’s a high stress environment.
+DOSHII (D): Is there a reason that hospitality work is particularly prone to high incidents of mental health crises?

-RC: Yeah.
-One in three hospo employees will experience a mental health issue within a 12 month period, so it’s quite high.
+RACHEL CLEMENTS (RC): One in three hospitality employees will experience a mental health issue within a 12 month period, so it’s quite high.
 It’s also a casualised work-force; a large amount of the population is casual.

 Look at how they’ve been impacted in the last couple years – and even prior to the pandemic, there’s often work around in the summer months when things are busy, but that means that during the winter months there’s not as much around.
 I think around 60-70% of the hospitality population in Australia is made up of a casual workforce.